yalagamsrinivas/LendingClubCaseStudy/README.md

 ## Contact
-Created by [@yalagamsrinivas] - feel free to contact me!
+Created by [@Satyajit-Chaudhuri] - feel free to contact me!